Todman: 1959–60 season as a five-year-old

+Pedigree

 Stud record

 Todman commenced stud duty in 1960 and stood at the Widden Stud and Baramul Studs in the Widden Valley.
 He sired 30 stakeswinners with 63 stakeswins including Golden Slipper winners Eskimo Prince (1964) and Sweet Embrace (1967), Blue Diamond winners Blazing Saddles (1977) and New Gleam (1973) as well as other quality stakes winning racehorses, such as Ricochet, Imposing and Crewman (five stakeswins).
 His progeny have won more than $2.27 million.
 Daughters of Todman have produced the winners of more than $2.36 million.
 These winners saw Todman win at least 13 financial sires' premierships to make him one of the best locally bred sires produced in Australasia.

 Todman died on 13 June 1976 at the Widden Stud, where he had spent his last four years.
 He was buried and commemorated by a headstone placed beside Star Kingdom's headstone at the Baramul Stud.
 In 1978 at least 51 sons of Todman were standing at stud in Australia and New Zealand.

 A life-sized statue of Todman has been erected at Rosehill Gardens (home of the Golden Slipper), surrounded by a series of plaques for each of the winners of the great race.